WORKING WITH VOLUNTEERS TO OFFER ENGLISH LESSONS IN PARIS

 From there, we were able to grow our sessions and also move them inside with support from other partners in the 19th arrondissement.
 In August 2020 EPTLM was accepted onto the SINGA incubation programme which allowed us to continue grow and to open up our sessions, reaching more participants and our wonderful volunteer team.

-Currently, we are housed within Projets 19 in the 19th arrondissement and are running multiple sessions per week in term time across Paris, as well as running ateliers for children in the holidays.
-And we hope to continue to grow!
+Currently, we are housed within Projets 19 in the 19th arrondissement and are running multiple sessions per week across Paris for lots of different audiences.

 MEET THE TEAM